'The Wild & Rugged North-West' has 2 length options;

 We’ll pass through Glen Torridon bordered by impressively steep mountains that seem unclimbable and along the sea loch to the attractive coastal village of Shieldaig with its palm trees, for a walk to the An Aird peninsula jutting out into Loch Torridon where we might see otters and herons; or the easy option of some refreshment.
 Grading: Moderate along some good paths, then rocky and wet sections.
 Distance: 4.5kms Height: 165m

-Take up our evening accommodation in the Loch Carron region.
+Take up our evening accommodation in this region.

 Day 5 Visiting Isle of Skye